VirtoCommerce/vc-docs/marketplace/user-guide/docs/Operator-portal/Vendors-management/vendor-management.md

 * [Vendor portal.](vendor-management.md#log-in-to-vendor-portal-on-vendor-behalf)

-## Manage Vendor from Operator Portal
+## Manage vendor from Operator portal

 To manage a vendor from the Operator portal: